north of a solid ground

 North of a Solid Ground transforms the physicality of a concrete block into a sound expression as a method of engaging with the material’s structural logic and connections to systems of persistence and change.
 Through databending, a process of feeding the raw data of a 3D expression of a reference block generated using photogrammetry to an audio program, the work offers new ways of perceiving concrete’s presence in the built environment.

 The work originated in 2020, a year marked by severe bushfires in Southeastern Australia, followed by the global upheaval of the COVID-19 pandemic.
 Discovered at the edge of a Canberra parking lot, the concrete block initially seemed incidental, peripheral to its chaotic surroundings.
-As drought conditions eased with regular rainfall and the pandemic took hold globally, the block began came to symbolise persistence as it sat unaffected by the environmental and societal upheavals around it.
+As drought conditions eased with regular rainfall and the pandemic took hold globally, the block came to symbolise persistence as it sat unaffected by the environmental and societal upheavals around it.